maierav/sensation/intro.md

 ### Axioms and Theorems

 Archaeogical evidence suggests that humans have been counting, measuring, and calculating for thousands of years.
-We intuit that _this_ is what we mean by mathematics.
+We intuit that _this_ is what we mean by "mathematics".
 But the scholarly discipline of mathematics is surprisingly little concerned with all the above.
 What professional mathematicians actually do is _proving_.
 And what is that?
 It is the process of showing how a statement that is suspected to be provable can indeed be logically shown to be _true_ within a fixed system of thought.
     Mathematics is the science which draws necessary conclusions.
     B. Peirce